WRIT 417 Writing for Cultural Engagement

 Cultural Engagement Draft Assignment

-This is a draft one assignment aimed at helping students toward their next submission–the Publication Investigation Assignment.
-Here students will need to begin their cultural engagement writing.
+This is a draft one assignment aimed at helping the student toward his/her next submission–the Publication Investigation Assignment.
+Here the student will need to begin his/her cultural engagement writing.
 This is not, however, a rough draft.
-What you submit may be incomplete, but it should not be rough.
-What you should submit here will be as polished as possible–even if you do not have all of your argument completed.
+What the student submits may be incomplete, but it should not be rough.
+What the student should submit here will be as polished as possible–even if he/she does not have all of his/her argument completed.

 Cultural Engagement Publication Assignment

-In your Publication Investigation Assignment, you explored several publication outlets and their requirements to publish on their site or in their publications.
-For this assignment, you will be writing one article aimed at one of these outlets.
+In his/her Publication Investigation Assignment, the student explored several publication outlets and his/her requirements to publish on his/her site or in his/her publications.
+For this assignment, he/she will be writing one article aimed at one of these outlets.
 The length of this assignment will need to fit the expectations of the publisher.
-Here, students will need to write a short article aimed at publication on a topic that integrates a Christian worldview into the cultural conversations of our day and age.
+Here, the student will need to write a short article aimed at publication on a topic that integrates a Christian worldview into the cultural conversations of this day and age.

 Publication Investigation Assignment

-For this assignment, students will need to identify five publishers (not book publishers) that publish articles or blogs on cultural engagement (think The Gospel Coalition, Christianity Today, Christ & Pop Culture, wng.org, etc).
-You will need to identify the publisher and then, in your own words, describe the publication procedures for this particular publisher.
+For this assignment, the student will need to identify five publishers (not book publishers) that publish articles or blogs on cultural engagement (think The Gospel Coalition, Christianity Today, Christ & Pop Culture, wng.org, etc.).
+The student will need to identify the publisher and then, in his/her own words, describe the publication procedures for this particular publisher.
 Is there a length requirement?
 Is there a style guide?
-Are there topics they encourage or discourage?
-Include in your synopsis whatever is necessary for publishing with this publisher.
-The research students do here will aid them in aiming well at publication–for their final assignment.
-Publication of the final assignment is not required, but knowing how to write to the expectations of a publisher is a key skill to learn.
+Are there topics it encourages or discourages?
+The student will include in his/her synopsis whatever is necessary for publishing with this publisher.
+The research the student does here will aid him/her in aiming well at publication–for his/her final assignment.
+Publication of the final assignment is not required but knowing how to write to the expectations of a publisher is a key skill to learn.

 Quizzes (5)

 These are essay quizzes based on the reading.
-Each quiz requires students to synthesize ideas from the course material.
+Each quiz requires the student to synthesize ideas from the course material.
 The questions in these quizzes are not meant to be factual one-liners that students easily miss.
-Instead, they are meant to connect you to the overarching ideas of the material.
+Instead, they are meant to connect the student to the overarching ideas of the material.
 Each essay quiz synthesis as between three and five questions.

 Top 1% For Online Programs